zschaeffer/dsp/01-set_up_repo.md

 This makes a copy of the repository in your laptop.
 Click on the clipboard image on the right sidebar to copy the HTTPS clone URL.

 ![edit](img/git_clone.png)

+Create the following folders:

+(OSX): `/Users/yourname/ds/metis`

+Example: /Users/laumontemayor/ds/metis

+(Windows): `C:/ds/metis`

-Go to your terminal and navigate to whichever folder you will be using to save the pre-work.
+Navigate in your terminal to the folder you just created.
 Type `git clone` and then paste the clone URL.

 `$ git clone https://github.com/your_username/dsp.git`

-Navigate to the repository in your terminal.
+Cloning the directory will create the following:

+`/Users/yourname/ds/metis/dsp`

+And now `cd` into the `/dsp` folder.
 Your terminal window should now show show something like this:

 ![git](img/git.png)